RuolingFan/Facial-Landmark-Detection/README.md

 As a supervised and regression task, our project investigates the CNN-based approach and the combination of CNN and the Transformer.
 Moreover, to obtain more promising performance in facial landmark detection, we construct a residual neural network (RNN) model, which eventually displays a significant decrease in loss during the validation process.

 In 'dataset' file, we upload the full dataset of this project we used.
+Since the dataset is about 17GB, we upload the website directly.
+The data is from Kaggle.

 In 'code' file, we upload all the code with some reports and interpretations.
 It contains all three models with data preprocessing and reality experimental results.